FAQs for volunteers

 If you do take part in a study, you will have the satisfaction of knowing you could help others and contribute to future insights into dementia and its causes, as well as early diagnosis, better treatment, and quality of care.

-Your information is managed by a team of staff based at the National Institute for Health Research in the Clinical Research Network Coordinating Centre (NIHR CRNCC), working to deliver for the Department of Health and Social Care.
-Only the Join Dementia Research management staff at NIHR or agencies working on our behalf, approved researchers, NHS staff and the charity Helpdesks registered to use Join Dementia Research will be able to see your information.
+Your information is managed by a team of staff based at the National Institute for Health Research in the Clinical Research Network Coordinating Centre (NIHR CRNCC), working to deliver the service for the Department of Health and Social Care.
+Only the Join Dementia Research staff at NIHR or agencies working on our behalf, approved researchers, NHS staff and the charity helpdesks registered to use Join Dementia Research will be able to see your information.

 Approved researchers may be employed by the NHS, commercial organisations or universities, pursuing activities for medical benefit.
 All researchers are assessed and approved on the basis that their employers are signed up to our terms and conditions, and data processing agreements; and that they are working on ethically approved studies.
 Researchers only access your information on Join Dementia Research in relation to studies that you match to.

 View a full list of organisations that are currently recruiting to dementia research studies through Join Dementia Research (updated May 2018).

 Join Dementia Research contains lots of different types of studies that you could take part in.
 The service is designed to match people with appropriate research studies based on their health information and research interests.